sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xorg-x11-utils</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : X.Org X11 X client utilities
+Short desc    : X.Org X11 X client utilities
 URL          : http://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : A collection of client utilities which can be used to query the X server for
+Descript     : A collection of client utilities which can be used to query the X server for
              : various information.
 ```